 1/4 cup of chopped fresh Flat Leaf Italian Parsley

 3/4 cup grated Parmesan Cheese

 1 cup of Organic Extra Virgin Olive Oil

 Here is a picture of the garlic scapes with the tough middle part removed.

-Add in the garlic scapes, green onions, minced garlic cloves, basil and parsley blitzing until fine.
+Add in the garlic scapes, minced garlic cloves, basil and parsley blitzing until fine.
 Then add in the Parmesan cheese, pulsing to incorporate.
 Turn on the food processor and drizzle in the olive oil.
 Season with salt to taste, and transfer to a bowl.
 Refrigerate until needed to enjoy with your favorite dinners.